Forest and Bird call for Auckland, Bay of Plenty crayfish fishing ban

 "Without an urgent end to fishing pressure, crayfish could become functionally extinct throughout the entire area within a few years."

-Minister of Fisheries Stuart Nash had already more than halved the total allowable catch from 416.5 tonnes to 173 tonnes, under new measures introduced in April.
+The Fisheries New Zealand branch of the Ministry for Primary Industries had already more than halved the total allowable catch from 416.5 tonnes to 173 tonnes, under new measures introduced in April.

 This included allocations of 80 tonnes for commercial fishers, 16.5 tonnes for customary Māori and 34 tonnes for recreational.

-Fisheries New Zealand is now consulting on reducing the recreational daily bag limit from six to three spiny rock lobsters, to help ensure recreational catch does not exceed the new 34-tonne recreational allowance.
+Fisheries New Zealand was now consulting on reducing the recreational daily bag limit from six to three spiny rock lobsters, to help ensure recreational catch does not exceed the new 34-tonne recreational allowance.

 But Forest & Bird is challenging the value of these proposals, as the population in the wider Hauraki Gulf area was at "critically low levels".